J8310048/Movie-Recommendation-API/README.md

 This is a Movie Recommendations API where when you type a movie keyword, similar movies will generate.
 To run the API:

-- run the command nodemon express-server.js in the terminal
+- run the command npx nodemon in the terminal

 Afterwards, type a suggestion in the search toolbar and you'll see similar movies come up.